 Location: Madrid de los Austrias

-At The Madrid Edition, you’ll likely love the hotel’s exceptional design and vibrant atmosphere.
+You’ll likely love the hotel’s exceptional design and vibrant atmosphere at The Madrid Edition.
 The stunning lobby instantly sets the tone for an extraordinary stay.
 Ideally situated in the heart of the city, you’ll enjoy the perfect balance of convenience and tranquillity, as the area remains peaceful despite its central location.
 Enhance your experience by savouring excellent cuisine in the hotel’s lounge, making your stay at this cool and unique boutique hotel truly special.

 Luxury Boutique Hotel